k9mil/statum/README.md

 The backlog of the features yet to be implemented are available on a public Trello workspace which can be viewed at [statum, board](https://trello.com/b/b6WPU1j8/statum-board).

+## Demo Server 💻

+A demo server is available, on a Heroku deno: [statoom](https://statoom.herokuapp.com/).

 ## Installation process 🤓

 As for now, [Python](https://www.python.org/) is **necessary** for you to be able to run this web application.